-Use SQL Server Always On Availability Groups with Team Foundation Server
+Use SQL Server Always-on Availability Groups with Team Foundation Server

 This topic provides general guidelines for enabling AlwaysOn Availability Groups with Team Foundation Server.
 AlwaysOn Availability Groups requires a small amount of TFS-specific configuration, which can help you provide high availability (HA) to TFS relational databases like TFS_Configuration and TFS_Collection database.
 The TFS-specific configuration sets the MultisubnetFailover option to true in the connection string that TFS uses for the data tier and is not necessary for providing HA support for reporting or SharePoint.
 To provide high availability to the TFS report server or SharePoint deployment, use the documentation for those products.

 TFS support for AlwaysOn Availability Groups is an on or off proposition: if you use it, you must include your TFS_Configuration database as well as all of your TFS_Collection databases in the availability group.
-If you add a team project collection in the future, the database for that collection must be added to the availability group in SQL Server.
+If you add a project collection in the future, the database for that collection must be added to the availability group in SQL Server.

-New for this release, TFS 2013 allows you to use more than one SQL Server availability group.
+You can use more than one SQL Server availability group.

 Use SQL Server documentation for guidance about configuring AlwaysOn Availability Groups.
 TFS does not require any specific AlwaysOn Availability Group configuration.
 Use the configuration that best meets your team’s needs and the recommendations found in SQL Server guidance.
 See Getting Started with AlwaysOn Availability Groups (SQL Server).